tushargugnani/laracrud/README.md

 ### Basic Code Challenge

 This code-repository contains a very basic todo application built using Laravel's latest version.
-This app contains the default authentication features provided by Laravel and a single model named Task alsong with the resource controller.
+This app contains the default authentication features provided by Laravel and a single model named Task along with the resource controller.

 The CRUD contains a few errors and some part with missing implementation.